NiklasvonM/ocr-stringdist/README.md

 ## Features

-- **Weighted Levenshtein Distance**: An adaptation of the classic Levenshtein algorithm with custom substitution costs for character pairs that are commonly confused in OCR models.
+- **Weighted Levenshtein Distance**: An adaptation of the classic Levenshtein algorithm with custom substitution costs for character pairs that are commonly confused in OCR models, including efficient batch processing.
 - **Unicode Support**: Arbitrary unicode strings can be compared.
 - **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").